Criminal Background Check and Drug Screening

 - Any determination to deny enrollment will be communicated to the student in writing, giving the reason for the denial and allowing the student five business days from the date the communication was sent to respond to the determination before it becomes final.

-- The student's response should be sent to the Director of Student Success and should include any relevant information concerning the CBC and/or drug screen to be considered by the committee, including any challenge to the accuracy of the report.
+- The student’s response should be sent to the Assistant Dean, Office of Student Success and should include any relevant information concerning the CBC and/or drug screen to be considered by the committee, including any challenge to the accuracy of the report.

 - The committee shall consider the response, and shall issue a final determination within 72 hours of receiving the student’s response.